News of the World (album): "Sleeping on the Sidewalk"

 "Sleeping on the Sidewalk", a blues excursion, was written and sung by May.
 It is the only song in their discography to be recorded (except for the vocals) in one take.
 Lyrically, it deals with an aspiring trumpet player's career, delivered in a "rags-to-riches" fashion.
 May sings with an American accent and measures the aforementioned trumpet player's success by "bucks" (dollars), as opposed to pounds or "quid".
 On a close inspection, Deacon can be heard playing the wrong notes in some bass parts, and May can also be heard laughing at the end of the song.
 It is also one of the few Queen songs not to feature any vocals by Mercury, although he did perform lead vocals in live performances.

 The band's web site states they were unaware that they were being recorded, but May has cast doubt on the authenticity of this, though has confirmed the first take of the backing track was used.

 "Who Needs You"

 "Who Needs You" was a song written by Deacon, who, along with May, plays Spanish guitar.
 Mercury's lead vocal is entirely panned on the right audio channel while the lead guitar is on the left channel.
 May also plays maracas and Mercury plays a cowbell.
+It has been described as a "tentative reggae homage", albeit with "Spanish rather than Jamaican guitars".